|

 API

-The public API is very simple, you really only need 3 methods: add
+The public API is very simple, you really only need 3 methods: add, remove, and find.

 .add(object) |